How to Spot a Declining Tree Before it's Overdue

-Tree removal is a complex and potentially dangerous task.
-If a tree is dying or ill-healthed, or is in danger from falling down, then it could have to be removed in order to avoid damage to property and make sure that the tree is safe.
-But how can you tell when a tree must be cut down?
-In this article, we’ll take you through the signs to look out to and assist you decide whether it’s time to call in experts.
+Tree removal is a complex and possibly dangerous job.
+If a tree is dead, diseased, or in danger from falling down, then it may require removal to avoid damage to property and ensure safety.
+How do you know when a tree must be cut down?
+We’ll take you through the signs to watch out to and assist you decide when it’s time to call in the professionals.

 Dead or dying trees

-One of the most evident signs that a plant must be taken down is if it’s dead or dying.
-Dead trees lack leaves and could have a lifeless appearance.
-If a tree doesn’t have leaves or signs of growth, it’s likely dead.
-Additionally, the bark of dead trees could be cracked, dry or peeling.
+One of the most obvious signs that a tree must be taken down is if it is dead or dying.
+Dead trees do not have leaves and could have a lifeless appearance.
+If a tree is without leaves or evidence of new growth, it’s probably dead.
+The bark of dead trees could be cracked, dry or peeling.

-Diseased trees may pose a threat to other plants and trees in the area.
-Common signs of disease on trees are the appearance of yellowing leaves, wilted branches, and mushroom growth at the bottom or the trunk.
-If you think your tree might be suffering from disease, it’s important to get it checked by a professional arborist.
+Trees with diseases can pose a threat to the other plants and trees within the vicinity.
+The signs of disease that are common on trees are yellowing leaves, wilted branches, and mushrooms growing at the base of the tree.
+If you think your tree is suffering from disease, it’s important to have it examined by a professional arborist.

 Leaning Trees